 Authority Function 1.
 To apportion rates under Section 44A of the Local Government Finance Act 1988, and any subsequent legislation, on premises partially unoccupied for short periods.
 Executive 2.
-To grant applications for discretionary rate relief which meet the adopted criteria and can be funded within the approved budget.
+To grant applications for discretionary rate relief which meet the adopted criteria and can be funded within the approved budget and applications for discretionary Council tax relief (including both arrears and future liabilities) in respect of residential dwellings.
 Executive 3.
-To execute warrants of arrest for Council Tax and Non-Domestic Rate debts.
-Executive
+To execute warrants of arrest for Council Tax and Executive Non-Domestic Rate debts.